johnbillion/query-monitor/README.md

 ### Can I click on stack traces to open the file in my editor?

-Yes!
+Yes.
 You can enable this on the Settings panel.

+### How can I report a security bug?

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage, and handle any security vulnerabilities.
+[Report a security vulnerability here](https://patchstack.com/database/vdp/query-monitor).

 ### Do you accept donations?